TritonDataCenter/manta-nfs/README.md

     mount -o nolock 127.0.0.1:/foo.bar/public /home/foo/mnt

+When mounting from inside an lx-branded zone you may need to explicitly specify that you want to use the NFSv3 protocol. e.g.

+    mount -o nolock,vers=3 127.0.0.1:/foo.bar/public /home/foo/mnt

 To setup the server as a service, so that it runs automatically when the system boots, you need to hook into the system's service manager.
-Linux offers a variety of dfferent service managers, depending upon the distribution.
+Linux offers a variety of dfferent service managers, depending upon the distribution and release.

   * rc files